Woutah/MVTS-Analyzer/README.md

 ## Datapoint Selection and Annotation

-We can use domain, lasso- and rectangle-selection methods to select and annotate data.
+We can use domain (Right Mouse Button), lasso- (LMB) and rectangle-selection (MMB) methods to select and annotate data.
 The user can select new datapoints either complementary, subtractively or additively.
 Selected datapoints are highlighted in the plot and can be hidden/shown and annotated.
 <p align="center">
 	<img src="https://raw.githubusercontent.com/Woutah/MVTS-Analyzer/main//mvts_analyzer/example/images/app_selection_example.png"/>
 </p>